renowator/CryptosFaucets_Bot/README.md

 Please refer to their Wiki on building an app: https://github.com/nwjs/nw.js/wiki

-You should download nwjs package, then depending on your system provide package.nw file to nw.exe application.
+You should download nwjs package, then depending on your system provide package.nw (Zip with different extension) file to nw.exe application.
 (Different for Mac, more information: https://nwjs.readthedocs.io/en/latest/For%20Users/Package%20and%20Distribute/#package-your-app )

+Or download all code from this package directly into nwjs package and run nw.exe

 ## Usage